-In this tutorial we will show you how to install and configuration Pixie on Ubuntu 15.04.
-For those of you who didn’t know, Pixie is an open source web application that will help you quickly create and maintain your own website.
+In this tutorial, we will show you how to install and configure Pixie on Ubuntu 15.04.
+For those of you who didn’t know, Pixie is an open-source web application that will help you quickly create and maintain your own website.
 Many people refer to this type of software as a “content management system”, we prefer to call it a small, simple, website maker.
-Pixie has been designed to be simple to use and easy to develop for.
+Pixie has been designed to be simple to use and easy to develop.

 Install Pixie on Ubuntu 15.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, PHP) server.

 A Ubuntu 15.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also, install all required PHP modules:

 apt-get install php5 libapache2-mod-php5 php5-mcrypt php5-mysql php5-gd php5-curl

 Step 3.
 Installing Pixie.

 The first thing to do is to go to Pixie’s download page and download the latest stable version of Pixie, At the moment of writing this article it is version 1.0.4:

 Unpack the Pixie archive to the document root directory on your server: